SarunasRamonas/MaterialFunctions/README.md

 # SDF Mask Material Function Library
 Unreal Engine has limited mask library for materials.
 This library is created to enhance mask library & document shader programming foundation.

-<b>SDF</b> - a sign distance function.
-A term to describe a function that takes position in space as input and returns the distance from that position to a given shape.
-It is called signed because the distance is positive outside the shape, negative inside the shape and exactly zero - boundary of the shape.
+<b>SDF</b> - a signed distance field.
+A signed distance field in general is the result of a signed distance transformation applied to a subset of N-dimensional space. it maps each point P of the space to a scalar signed distance value.

 ## Circle Mask without fade Function
 <picture>